NcxyZero/altair/docs/README_SIGNALS_AND_BRIDGES.md

 ### IMPORTANT NOTE

-As for now do not use InvokeServerAsync as it may break the game, instead use two :Connect and yield or use roblox remote functions if needed
+As for now do not use `InvokeServerAsync()` as it may break the game, instead use two `Connect()` and yield or use Roblox remote functions if needed